University of Minnesota

 Learning

 You will examine a current literacy issue related to the course theme: writing for social justice.
-Course texts include Linda Christensen’s Reading, Writing, and Rising Up and Teaching for Joy and Justice.
+Course texts include academic articles and book chapters related to the course theme.

 • Exploring the connection between personal and social justice writing